dbmcclain/Astronomy/README.md

 This code comes from a lifetime accumulation of stuff that I used at professional observatories.
 I typically had these tools on my programmable calculator for use at the telescope. (remember those?)
 I decided to reformulate my experience, using Lisp, for myself.
 It may be useful to others too.

-My experience began as a Radio Astronomer observing Carbon Monoxide emission lines, at 115 GHz, in our galaxy.
+My experience began as a Radio Astronomer observing Carbon Monoxide emission lines, at 115 GHz, originating from within our galaxy.
 Then I moved on to the Infrared and the first computer-controlled telescope - WIRO on Jelm Mtn, about 25 miles South of Laramie, WY.
 From there I moved into the visible spectrum at the (then) world's largest telescope, which I taught how to point and track.
 That was known as the MMT (Multiple Mirror Telescope) atop Mt.
 Hopkins, about 50 miles South of Tucson, AZ.
 That was a long time ago...
 And, of course, in those days we used Forth.
 Lisp is what Forth always wanted to grow up to be...

 But, although I moved on to bigger things, I still kept returning to Astronomy throughout my lifetime.
 As today, again.